9 Activities and Exercises for a Brilliant Innovation Workshop

 “It’s a psychological heuristic in which people judge an experience largely based on how they felt at its peak (i.e., its most intense point) and at its end, rather than based on the total sum or average of every moment of the experience.”

-Here are two exercises to leverage it.
+Here are two exercises to capitalise on this concept.

 Sharing reflections about innovation workshop